 Hello!

-My research agenda hopes to answer the following questions:
+My research agenda explores the questions:

 I did my undergraduate studies at the University of New Hampshire, where I majored in political science and international affairs with minors in philosophy, economics, and American history.
 All of these disciplines and more inform my work today and help me to explore the complexities of the political decision making.